ceph/ceph/doc/man/8/ceph-bluestore-tool.rst

    This operation uses TRIM / discard to free unused blocks from BlueStore and BlueFS block devices, and allows the drive to perform more efficient internal housekeeping.
    If BlueStore runs with discard enabled, this option may not be useful.

+:command: `downgrade-wal-to-v1` --path *osd path*

+   Changes WAL disk format from the new version to the legacy one.
+Useful for downgrades, or if you might want to disable this new feature (bluefs_wal_v2).

 Options
 =======